SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 Installation & Build
 --------------------

 This Wireshark plugin is not distributed as part of the Wireshark source.
+It can be build as a standalone plug-in, or as part of Wireshark.

+### As a standalone plug-in ###

+To build the plug-in on Debian/Ubuntu linux distributions:

+    sudo apt-get install wireshark wireshark-dev
+    mkdir build
+    cd build
+    cmake ..
+    make
+    make install

+### As part of Wireshark ###

-The following steps are required to compile the plugin:
+The following steps are required to compile the plugin as part of Wireshark:

 1) Download [Wireshark version 1.12 source](http://www.wireshark.org/download.html) [8]
    or checkout the code from the [source repository](https://code.wireshark.org/review/wireshark) [9].